 Below I have included a detailed note about what you can expect this year in third grade!!!

 Welcome to Third Grade at St. John Fisher!
 We are so excited for the new school year and the new growth that will be sure to happen over the next nine months in your child's height, weight, and KNOWLEDGE!
 We understand that this school year will have unique challenges, but together we know we can be successful and have a great year!
 We are so excited to have air conditioning!
 WE ARE READY!

-MATH - We use the GO MATH series - We know it can be challenging, but we also know that the core of our Math curriculum is the same as it has always been.
+MATH - We use the GO MATH series.
+We know it can be rigorous, but we also know that the core of our Math curriculum is the same as it has always been.
 Students will become effective problem solvers by first understanding math concepts.
-They should already be fluent in the basic facts of addition and subtraction - multiplication and division mastery is the goal by the end of third grade!
+Fluency in the basic facts of addition and subtraction are essential in math.
+Please continue to work at home on this skill.
+Multiplication and division mastery will be our goal by the end of third grade.
 They need to know how to use computation skills and how to apply appropriate problem solving strategies.
 How do we accomplish all of this???
 With a lot of hard work, perseverance, and positive attitudes!
 Anything you can do to encourage and assist your child in building their "real life" Math experience is greatly appreciated!

-ENGLISH – In third grade, grammar, sentence structure, and parts of speech will be covered.
+English - In third grade, grammar, sentence structure, and parts of speech will be covered.
 Writing and writing and more writing will play a vital role in all subject areas.
 We will be working on opinion pieces, narratives, and informational types of writing.
 Simple informative research reports will also be assigned later in the year.

-SCIENCE/ SOCIAL STUDIES – Science and Social Studies will be taught during each trimester, however they will not be taught at the same time.
+Science/Social Studies - Science and Social studies will be taught during each trimester, however they will not be taught at the same time.
 We will begin with a Science unit and when completed, we will move on to Social Studies.
 This format will continue for the duration of the year.
 Third graders love learning about animals, matter, geography and our city, Chicago, among other topics.